 Mumbai, formally known as Bombay, is the financial centre and the most populous city of India.
 It is on the west coast of the country, and it is the capital of the Indian state of Maharashtra.
 The city is also famous as the heart of the Indian film industry, Bollywood.
-If you plan to stopover in Mumbai, check out these exciting facts about the city and check out our interesting facts about India to make the most out of your stopover in Mumbai
+If you plan to stopover in the city, check out these exciting facts about Mumbai and check out our interesting facts about India to make the most out of your stopover in Mumbai.

 The city was called Mumbai for the longest time.
 The name Mumbai comes from the temple of Khali goddess “Mumba” and “Aii," which is the word for mother in the "Marathi" language.
 Mumbai changed to Bombay during the Portuguese and English occupation of the city.
 "Bom" is the Portuguese word for good, and “Bay” means the bay.
 In 1995 the city's administration reverted to its original name Mumbai as the name Bombay name represents India's colonial past.